 Cooking Geekery for People Curious About Baked Vegan Cheesecakes Made with Aquafaba

-This is the second vegan cheesecake on not not nutritious.
-The first one we created, Blend and Bake Vegan Lemon Cheesecake, is a similar recipe in that it uses aquafaba, along with almond flour, oil, and tapioca flour.
+This is the second vegan cheesecake recipe on not not nutritious.
+The first one we created, Vegan Baked Lemon Cheesecake, is a similar recipe in that it uses aquafaba, along with almond flour, oil, and tapioca flour.
 For that first recipe, we experimented with both whipped and unwhipped aquafaba, which you can read more about here.
 But spoiler alert: unwhipped aquafaba was the winner!
 In that recipe, we used chickpeas to help provide some of the body that would normally come from cream cheese, or their common vegan replacement, soaked and blended cashews.
 For this Blood Orange and Carrot Cheesecake recipe, we decided to try swapping out the chickpeas with cooked carrots.
 We had to do a little bit of tweaking to get the proportions right, but the result is a rich, creamy, indulgent baked cheesecake that’s made from 100% plants!

 Blood Orange and Carrot Cheesecake (Vegan)